Vacuum Stability of the wrong sign $(-\phi^{6})$ Scalar Field Theory: Conclusions

-To conclude, we calculated the effective potential of the $\mathcal{PT} $-symmetric ($-\phi^{6}$) theory for a $d$ space-time dimensions.
+To conclude, we used the canonical quantization method to study non-Hermitian and $\mathcal{PT}$-symmetric field theory.
+We showed that the algorithm we follow can reproduce the same results obtained in the literature (using Schwinger-Dyson equation) for the $\mathcal{PT} $-symmetric ($-\phi^{4}$) theory.
+Also, the algorithm we follow produced the known phase structure for the Hermitian $\phi^6$ field theory.
+We then extended the algorithm to the study of the $\mathcal{PT} $-symmetric ($-\phi^{6}$) theory in $d$ space-time dimensions (for the first time).
+Regarding this, we calculated the effective potential of the $\mathcal{PT}$-symmetric ($-\phi^{6}$) theory in $d$ space-time dimensions.
 The classical potential of this theory is bounded from above and thus has not been stressed in the literature due to the believe that this theory is instable.
-We have shown that as long as the vacuum condensate is imaginary, the effective Hamiltonian is non-Hermitian but $\mathcal{PT}$-symmetric and the effective potential is rathor bounded from below which proves the stability of the theory.
-In fact, the we get three different vacuum solutions however we figured out that the effective potential is bounded from below for only one vacuum solution out of the three available solutions.
-The other two vacuum solutions are in fact stabilizing the corresponding bounded from below theory studied very recently in Ref \cite{bendfam}.
-We were able to reproduce exactly their results and even more were able to advocate the stability of their results.
-In fact, a great lesson can be learned from this work because it shows that bounded from above potentials can have both stable and instable vacuum solutions and the bounded from below potentials can have stable as well as instable solutions too.
-Accordingly, one may expect bouncing off as well as formation of bound states when incident particles are scattered from either bounded from below or bounded from above potentials.
-Predictions of such events in the lab will offer a great support to the believe in the $\mathcal{PT}$-symmetric theories.
+We have shown that as long as the vacuum condensate is imaginary, the effective Hamiltonian is non-Hermitian but $\mathcal{PT}$-symmetric and the effective potential is rather bounded from below which proves the stability of the theory.
+We found three different vacuum solutions however we figured out that the effective potential is bounded from below for only one vacuum solution out of the three available solutions.
+In fact, a lesson can be learned from this work because it shows that bounded from above potentials can have both stable and instable vacuum solutions and the bounded from below potentials can have stable as well as instable solutions too.
+Accordingly, one may expect reflections as well as formation of bound states when incident particles are scattered from either bounded from below or bounded from above potentials.
+Predictions of such events in the lab will offer a great support to the believe in $\mathcal{PT}$-symmetric theories.